SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 .. _Methods_AssigningToSelfWithinAMutatingMethod:

-Assigning to Self Within a Mutating Method
+Assigning to “self” Within a Mutating Method
 __________________________________________

 Mutating methods can assign an entirely new instance to the implicit ``self`` property.